Why do I need a graphic designer?

 The most common delay in the creation and completion of a new website or design is waiting for content (text/images) from the client, or written feedback/approval.

-- The timescale of a website design project is often dictated by the client, but typically ranges from 4-8 weeks.
+- The timeline of a website design project is often dictated by the client, but typically ranges from 4-8 weeks.

-- The timescale of a design project typically ranges from 2-3 weeks.
+- The timeline of a design project typically ranges from 2-3 weeks.

 What is a design concept?